MartinZecena/HomeLab_public/Network.md

 - VLAN20 has the following rules:
 ![firewall_rules.png](./img/firewall_rules.png)
   lab -> NAS
+  monitoring -> NAS
+  Hypervisor -> NAS
+  pi -> NAS

   lab -> vulnerable
   lab -> monitoring
+  Lab -> pi
+  Lab -> hypervisor
   lab -> WAN
   AP  -> WAN

-these are the only rules that i have since i dont want the devices in any other VLAN to start communication with VLAN20 for security reasons.
+these are the only rules that i have since i dont want the devices in any other VLAN to start communication with other devices outside the NAS for security reasons.
 NOTE: for proper communication between the vlans is necessary to set reply-to: disable this way the package will take the correct route